 He served in Flinton-Cloyne-Harlowe in eastern Ontario and Mid-Laurentian in Rawdon, Quebec before becoming minister for the three-point Haliburton Pastoral Charge (Haliburton, Lochlin and Ingoldsby churches) in 1992.

 Harry married Peggy Roberts of Haliburton in 1979.
 They have four boys and twin girls.
-All four sons and one daughter are married, and he and Peggy have four grandchildren.
+All six children are married, and he and Peggy have seven grandchildren.

 An avid musician, Harry leads contemporary music services on the last Sunday of every month.
 He enjoys playing guitar and singing, walking the family dogs in the bush, canoe trips, reading, and watching prime-time crime dramas.